 The vegetation along the major rivers within the site corresponds with the Southern Karoo Riviere vegetation type.
 The Southern Karoo Riviere vegetation type is associated with the rivers of the central karoo such as the Buffels, Bloed, Dwyka, Gamka, Sout, Kariega and Sundays Rivers.
 About 12% has been transformed as a result of intensive agriculture and the construction of dams.
 Although it is classified as Least Threatened, it is associated with rivers and drainage lines and as such represents areas that are considered ecologically significant.
-Common and dominant species in the drainage lines and within the adjacent floodplain vegetation include Sporobolus ioclados, Helichrysum pentzioides, Drosanthemum lique, Pentzia globosa, Salsola aphylla, Tribulis terrestris, Felicia muricata, Atriplex vestita, Zygophyllum retrofractum, Cynodon dactylon, Chrysocoma ciliate,

-Stipagostis namaquensis, Lycium pumilum, Lycium cinereum, Artemisia africana, Tripteris spinescens, Exomis microphylla and Derverra denudata.
+Common and dominant species in the drainage lines and within the adjacent floodplain vegetation include Vachellia karroo, Searsia lancea, Cenchrus ciliaris, Searsia burchellii, Melianthus comosus, Lycium oxycarpum, Sporobolus ioclados, Helichrysum pentzioides, Drosanthemum lique, Pentzia globosa, Salsola aphylla, Tribulis terrestris, Felicia muricata, Atriplex vestita, Roepera retrofractum, Cynodon dactylon, Chrysocoma ciliata, Stipagostis namaquensis, Lycium pumilum, Lycium cinereum, Artemisia africana, Tripteris spinescens, Exomis microphylla and Derverra denudata.
+Although these areas are of ecological significance, from a plant species perspective they are considered low sensitivity as no plant SCC were observed in this habitat within the site.